Micro-enterprise

 A micro-enterprise (or microenterprise) is generally defined as a small business employing nine people or fewer, and having a balance sheet or turnover less than a certain amount (e.g. €2 million or PhP 3 million).
 The terms microenterprise and microbusiness have the same meaning, though traditionally when referring to a small business financed by microcredit the term microenterprise is often used.
 Similarly, when referring to a small, usually legal business that is not financed by microcredit, the term microbusiness (or micro-business) is often used.
 Internationally, most microenterprises are family businesses employing one or two persons.
 Most microenterprise owners are primarily interested in earning a living to support themselves and their families.
 They only grow the business when something in their lives changes and they need to generate a larger income.
-According to information found on the Census.gov website, microenterprises make up 95% of the 28 million US companies tracked by the census.

 History of the concept

 The concepts of micro-enterprise and microfinance were pioneered in 1976 by Nobel Prize recipient Muhammad Yunus, founder of the Grameen Bank (Bank of the Rural), in Bangladesh.
 The bank was established for the purpose of making small loans to the poor − predominantly women – to help them obtain economic self-sufficiency.
 The fundamental principle behind the Grameen Bank is that credit is a human right.
 This strategy was highly effective as the bank grew exponentially; from fewer than 15,000 borrowers in 1980, Grameen Bank had 2.34 million members by 1998, 7.67 million at the end of 2008, 97% of whom are women, and 9.4 million today.